 “I was very much not ready for (training),” he said.
 “My ankle was still pretty shot and my neck was probably dangerous.
 I was just antsy and wanted to get back in there more than anything.”

-Over the next few months, as Blackwood’s body continued to heal and get re-antiquated with working within the squared circle, he was able to set a time-frame to return to performing live again.
+Over the next few months, as Blackwood’s body continued to heal.
+He would get re-antiquated with working within the squared circle.
+He was able to set a time-frame to return to performing live again.

 “I had a basic match with a young trainee and from there I decided summer was probably the best time for me to come back to do shows again,” he said.

-Grapplers Anonymous owner Mikey Everynite was impressed how Blackwood not just rebuilt his body but also improved his focus during the recovery process.
+Grapplers Anonymous owner Mikey Everynite was impressed how Blackwood not just rebuilt his body but also improved his focus.
+This was all during the recovery process.

 “Kevin’s dedication to making his return has been nothing short of a complete rebuild not just physically but his new determined mindset makes me believe he is more prepared to make one of the greatest comeback stories ever,” Everynite said.
 “Time will only tell.”